 The Swain Department of Nursing Student Nurse Handbook is intended to augment university polices as indicated in the respective college catalog.
 In select instances, requirements of the BSN program exceed college requirements due to the rigorous nature of the program and professional expectations.
 When requirements exceed college requirements, the BSN program expectations are delineated in this handbook.
+Upon admission into the program, an academic advisor from the nursing program will be assigned.

-Admission: Α.
+A. Admission: